 Antoniterkapelle, Gothic church in Old Town, Mainz, Germany.

-The chapel emerged in 1330 during a time when Mainz held status as a free city with numerous monasteries throughout its territory.
+The chapel was built in 1330 when Mainz held considerable power as a free city and hosted numerous monasteries throughout its territory.
+This founding period coincided with an era of major church construction in the city.

-The building contains the central organ of the Episcopal Institute of Sacred Music, serving as a center for religious musical education.
+The chapel houses the central organ of the Episcopal Institute of Sacred Music and serves as a space for sacred musical education.
+Visitors can experience how architecture and music connect in an active learning environment.

 Location: Mainz